 We’ve lived here for twelve years and we have chosen, until the referendum, not to vote here, not to exercise our right to vote, not to vote in the UK so we’ve chosen not to exercise our right — because we believe that we’ve moved here, we’ve made a conscious choice, this is our home and we shouldn’t interfere in things there despite the fact that because of the nature of our pensions … we have to pay tax in the UK.
 (Carol)

 But the referendum vote was seen as a case apart to some extent, precisely because of its potential to impact on the legal structures that supported their lives, their identities and futures in France.
 In part, it seemed to mark a moment of political awakening among some of those I spoke to, with people questioning the political allegiances they had formerly held—in some cases, unquestioningly until now.
-As Tom described, he had followed in his father’s footsteps, reading the Times, voting Conservative.
+As Tom described, he had followed in his father’s footsteps, reading the same broadsheet, voting for the same mainstream party.
 He had lived outside the UK since he had been in his late 20s and had lost the right to vote, but after the referendum and watching the negotiations unfold he found himself questioning whether his ‘natural’ party, was really reflective of his politics and whether they supported his interests.
-He has since joined the Liberal Democrats, supporting them in the 2017 General Election.
-Far from idiosyncratic, this theme of shifting allegiances—albeit not necessarily from Conservative to Liberal Democrats—came to light in a number of the interviews.
+He has since joined another political party, supporting them in the 2017 General Election.
+Far from idiosyncratic, this theme of shifting allegiance came to light in a number of the interviews.

 What became clear through these conversations is the extent to which Britons living abroad feel abandoned and disenfranchised.
 The consequences of these can be seen in their political mobilisation.